-Allen began her 48-year-long teaching career in the Hoboken School District as principal of the elementary school; she held the same role at Hoboken High School.
-Eventually, Allen transitioned into a position as supervisor of the education of teachers at the Hoboken Normal and Training School.
+Allen began her 48-year-long teaching career in the Hoboken School District as the principal of the elementary school.
+She then held the same role at Hoboken High School.
+Later in her career, Allen held the position of supervisor of the education of teachers at the Hoboken Normal and Training School.

-At the age of 28, Allen was named vice-president of the New Jersey Teachers’ Association.
+At the age of 28, Allen became the vice-president of the New Jersey Teachers’ Association.
 In this role, she gained recognition as an advocate for the teachers’ retirement fund and issues related to teacher tenure.
-As a result, Allen was often thrust into the public eye and attracted a great deal of controversy because of her persistent and outspoken views.
+Allen was often thrust into the public eye and attracted a great deal of controversy because of her persistent and outspoken views.

-In 1896, Allen’s hard work reached a pivotal climax when Senator John B. Vreeland of Morristown introduced a bill that provided half-pay annuity to teachers with 20 years of service who were no longer able to fulfill their roles as educators.
-The fund was to be financed by a one percent pay stoppage from the monthly salary of all those who elected to be considered under the law.
-Although the bill passed to become the first statewide teacher retirement law, there was more work to be done.
-Membership for the bill was voluntary, and consequently Allen set out through flyers, speeches and newspaper campaigns to recruit as many members as possible.
-Ultimately, at the end of three months, Allen and her dedicated team managed to enroll more than half of the state’s teachers.
+In 1896, Allen’s hard work reached a pivotal climax.
+Senator John B. Vreeland of Morristown introduced a bill that provided half-pay annuity to teachers with 20 years of service who were no longer able to fulfill their roles as educators.
+This bill was financed by a one percent stoppage from the monthly salary of all those who elected to be considered by this law.
+Although the bill passed to become the first statewide teacher retirement law, there was still more work to be done.
+Membership for the bill was voluntary, and so, Allen set out through flyers, speeches, and newspaper campaigns to recruit as many members as possible.
+At the end of three months, Allen and her dedicated team managed to enroll more than half of the state’s teachers.
 She served as secretary of the Teachers’ Retirement Fund.